 You’ve heard the phrase “Rome wasn’t built in a day”.
 The same is true about goal achievement.
 You have a higher probability of success if you break the goal down into smaller actionable steps that build upon one another.
 By focusing on making small incremental improvements each day or each week, you build habits that lead to your success.
 The big goal feels a lot easier when you are focused on manageable improvements with specific results you can see.
 The wins then create motivation to keep going.

-So many of us are looking for that one magic button to push to achieve success.
-We hope that through positive thinking and a little hard work that we can just magically manifest our goals.
-The truth is that it is through our small, routines, habits or rituals (either good or bad) which we choose every day that produce our results.
+- Many of us are looking for that one magic button to push to achieve success.
+We hope that through positive thinking and a little hard work we can just magically manifest our goals.
+The truth is that it is through our small, routines, habits, or rituals (either good or bad) that we choose every day that produces our results.
 It’s all about the small choices we make every single day.

 Small choices become your action, your actions become your habits, and your habits become your way of life.
 The choices are yours.
 Every choice you make will give you results.
 Make sure they are the results you want.

-My challenge for you this week is to decide on one key area that you want to see improvement.
+My challenge for you this week is to decide on one key area in which you want to see improvement in.
 Then ask yourself at the end of every day, “what can I do tomorrow to be 1% better?” and choose to take action every day towards making it happen.